Momentum-Team-8/momentum-team-8.github.io/technical-presentations.md

 ### Your task

-- Explain what the project is.
+1. Explain what the project is.
 Show it briefly from the user perspective first.
 What does it do?
-Tell us about it in plain language.
+Tell us about it in plain language (1 min or less).

-- Pick one aspect of the project to discuss in more detail.
+2. Pick ONE aspect of the project to discuss in more detail (4 min or more) and tell us about the code you wrote to make it work.
 Some things we'd like to hear you talk about:

 - What does this code do?
 - How does this part of the code work?
 - Describe what you did and why you did it that way.
   - How does this provide functionality to the project?
 Why is it needed?
   - Did you consider doing it a different way or have to make any adjustments to it along the way?
 - Walk us through any interesting parts of this code.
 Was there something you figured out how to do here that you are proud of?
 Anything particularly tricky?

-You don’t have to read the code to us, but you should be able to describe how the code works in terms that your technically skilled audience can understand.
+You don’t have to read the code to us, but **you should be able to describe how the code works** in terms that your technically skilled audience understands.

 ## Example